Free Stockholm Panorama Sightseeing Tour

-Enjoy a sightseeing tour with Stockholm Excursions buses and get the chance to see some of Stockholm's most beautiful sites in just 75 minutes.
+Enjoy Stockholm Psanorama sightseeing bus tour with Stockholm Excursions and get the chance to see some of Stockholm's most beautiful sites in just 75 minutes.
 You’ll pass some of the most important and popular sights of Stockholm, such as The City Hall, The Royal Palace and Djurgården.
 You’ll get the chance to take photos of the amazing views over the city and its islands and water from Fjällgatan, a place in Stockholm with one of the most beautiful cityscapes.

 Tour duration: 75 mins

 Departure point: Gustav Adolf’s Square, which is centrally located next to the Royal Opera

 - Stockholm City Hall